 Understanding the fetch command in git

-• The git fetch command facilitates the transfer of remote branch refs, files, tags and commits into your local projects.
+- The git fetch command facilitates the transfer of remote branch refs, files, tags and commits into your local projects.

-• Git fetch helps to keep your local repository updated with the remote changes from a collaborated project.
+helps to keep your local repository updated with the remote changes from a collaborated project.- The fetch operator process is different from

-• The fetch operator process is different from git pull although very similar in behaviour.
+although very similar in behaviour.
 It facilitates the download of remote changes without merging them into a corresponding local repository.
-Also, it’s considered to be a more safe approach as the downloaded content do not interfere with your current local developments.
+Also, it’s considered to be a more safe approach as the downloaded content do not interfere with your current local developments. - Compared to git pull, the pull function is aggressive as it will update the content into your local project.

-• Git checkout command works closely with the fetch function.
-You will use git checkout to access the fetched data from the remote project.
+to access the fetched data from the remote project.
 Using the fetch command to obtain remote updates helps to avoid issues resulting from merge conflicts.
-The fetching operator creates remote-tracking branches that you can later push upstream after merging into local commits.
+The fetching operator creates remote-tracking branches that you can later push upstream after merging into local commits.- Fetching serves to keep check of all the remote updates that have taken place in the remotes project whereas

-In this tutorial about git fetch command we shall explain the git fetch concept, the workflow and demonstrate using examples the different git fetch scenarios.
+command we shall explain the git fetch concept, the workflow and demonstrate using examples the different git fetch scenarios.

 Git fetch syntax